ofatunde/microdata-citation-explorer/case-study.md

 # Case Study: VaSyR 2018

-We present an end-to-end example using a sample dataset.
+In this section, we present an end-to-end example using a sample dataset.

 ## Query generation